survivejs/maintenance-book/manuscript/code-quality/01-code-style.md

 * minimal configuration;
 * almost no decisions to make;
 * no arguing about particular rules if you’re working in a team;
-* no need to learn you project’s code style for contributors.
+* no need to learn you project’s code style for contributors;
+* no need to fix style issues reported by ESLint.

 Let’s install Prettier: